levaintech/keychain/README.md

 [![CI](https://github.com/levaintech/keychain/actions/workflows/ci.yml/badge.svg)](https://github.com/levaintech/keychain/actions/workflows/ci.yml)

+## Testing

+### Unit (`*.unit.ts` via jest)

+The purpose of unit tests is to test each unit of code in isolation from the rest of the code to quickly pinpoint where code is and isn't working as expected.
+You'll put unit tests in the src directory in accompanying each file with the code that they're testing.

+They must follow the naming semantic of `*.unit.ts` and placed together in the same directory as the code you're testing.

+### Integration (`*.i9n.ts` via jest)

+Unit tests do have one major disadvantage: even if the units work well in isolation, you do not know if they work well together.
+An integration test takes a small group of units, often two units, and tests their behavior as a whole, verifying that they coherently work together.

+They must follow the naming semantic of `*.i9n.ts` and placed contextually in the same directory as the context you're testing.

+### End-to-end (`*.e2e.ts` via playwright)

+End-to-end testing verifies that our software works correctly from the beginning to the end of a particular user flow.
+It replicates expected user behavior and various usage scenarios to ensure that your software works as whole. e2e testing should mimic (as much as possible) a production equivalent environment and data to simulate real-world situations.

+They must follow the naming semantic of `*.e2e.ts` and placed contextually in the same directory as the context you're testing.

+To have a sane end-to-end testing experience, we use [Playwright](https://playwright.dev/) as our main and only e2e testing framework.
+Playwright is built to enable cross-browser web automation that is ever-green, capable, reliable and fast.
+While this isn't a replacement for native mobile testing, it does provide a great way to test our application end-to-end.
+For avoidance of doubt, this means that we will not be using any other e2e testing framework other than Playwright.

 ## Security

 > While we strive to be as transparent as possible to maintain the integrity of our ecosystem, we also understand that